dcon01/CP3402-Learning-Journal/README.md

 Career/Employability/Learning Insights: At first I could not see the benifit of using SASS but as I started to impliment it I could see the benifits and would really like to do it on a larger scale website.

-Template
+Week: 10
+Learning Activities: N/A
+Resources/Links: N/A
+Estimated Hours: N/A
+Content Insights: N/A
+Career/Employability/Learning Insights: N/A

-Week:
+Week: 11
-Learning Activities:
+Learning Activities: N/A
-Resources/Links:
+Resources/Links: N/A
-Estimated Hours:
+Estimated Hours: N/A
-Content Insights:
+Content Insights: N/A
-Career/Employability/Learning Insights:
+Career/Employability/Learning Insights: N/A